-How Fitness Guru Massy Arias Prioritizes Self-Care Despite a Non-Stop Schedule
+How Fitness Guru Massy Arias Prioritizes Self-Care Despite a Nonstop Schedule

 If ever you need to see sheer willpower in action, get familiar with Massy Arias.
-According to an interview with Cosmopolitan, the Dominican beauty (formerly known as “Mankofit”) could barely do three pushups when she jumpstarted a workout routine back in 2012.
-Today, her journey as a certified personal trainer, health coach, and author is followed by over 2.5 million Instagram followers (including us) who look to her for the kind of fitspo that’s challenging, but actually approachable.
-In short: she’s that friend in your head who’ll motivates you to at least go for a walk when you’re vegging out, scrolling the ‘Gram, or doing pretty much anything to avoid a workout.
+According to an interview with Cosmopolitan, the Dominican beauty (formerly known as “Mankofit”) could barely do three push-ups when she jump-started a workout routine back in 2012.
+Today, her journey as a certified personal trainer, health coach, and author is followed by more than 2.5 million Instagram followers (including us) who look to her for the kind of fitspo that’s challenging but actually approachable.
+In short: She’s that friend in your head who’ll motivate you to at least go for a walk when you’re vegging out, scrolling the ‘Gram, or doing pretty much anything to avoid a workout.

 What are you guys training today?
 I’m feeling so pumped after my session today.
 I HAD FUN!
 The energy at the gym today was amazing.
 Isn’t it incredible what good energy can bring out of you?
 I put the boys through one of the Spring #ma30day workouts and We are all so excited to rebuild our upper body strength.
 My next program will focus on aesthetics while maintaining performance.
 You guys are going to love this one.
 Will have more info about it when we start filming promos.
 Open enrollment will begin May 1st. www.massyarias.com #mawarrior #trusupplements #childofgod ____________________________________________________________ Que están entrenando hoy mi gente?
 Si entiendo me súper contenta con mi session de hoy de espalda y abdominales.
 La energía en el gym hoy estuvo fenomemal.
 Hoy tratamos unos de los entrenamientos de mi programa que saldrá a mediados de mayo y no se lo pueden perder.
 Este programa va a ser enfocado en estética mientras mantenemos nuestro rendimiento atlético.
 Tendré más información para ustedes el 1ro de Mayo.
 No se lo pierdan mis amores!
 Dale!

 And beyond her obvious expertise as a fitness expert, the wife and mother has also morphed into an all-around lifestyle star, thanks to partnerships with Target and Covergirl.
-Today, you’ll be hard-pressed to see Arias on the move without her adorable daughter Indi and husband Stefan Williams, which begs the question: when exactly does she take a break?
+Today, you’ll be hard-pressed to see Arias on the move without her adorable daughter Indi and husband Stefan Williams, which begs the question: When exactly does she take a break?
 In a recent conversation with her, we learned that when it’s your job to teach self-care, it’s easy to forget that you need it, too.
-Ahead, Arias–in her own words–gives us a small peak into all of the things that have helped her to prioritize self-care in the midst of a lifestyle that rarely affords her time to slow down.
+Ahead, Arias—in her own words—gives us a small peek into all of the things that have helped her to prioritize self-care in the midst of a lifestyle that rarely affords her time to slow down.

 Putting Self-Care First